 In the world of sports gambling, it is never too early to look ahead.
-We're still over three months away from the start of the 2022-23 NFL season.
+We're still a few days away from the start of the 2022-23 NFL season.
 Let's take a look at the current odds to win Super Bowl 57 and go over our best bets.

 Here's a look at the current Super Bowl 57 odds for every NFL team, courtesy of Caesars Sportsbook:

 The epic KC-Buffalo quarterback duel in the divisional round was thought by many pundits to be the de facto Super Bowl.
 As we have seen, however, Patrick Mahomes and Josh Allen aren’t the only superstar quarterbacks in the AFC.
 Going forward, they’ll have to contend with the likes of Joe Burrow, Justin Herbert, and Lamar Jackson.

 The idea that one of these two teams are a lock for next year's Super Bowl is ludicrous.
 Kansas City and Buffalo are great teams, but there is far better value to be found further down the list.

 There are several variables that could swing the balance of power in the NFL.
 It's not often that big-name quarterbacks change teams, but this offseason appears to be different.
 Russell Wilson, Matt Ryan, Deshaun Watson, and Carson Wentz have all found new homes.

 Tom Brady did his best Brett Favre impersonation by retiring and then changing his mind.
 After stepping away from the NFL, Brady reconsidered after only a few weeks of basking in the tropics with his family.

 As you might imagine, Brady's decision caused a huge shakeup in the Bucs' odds to win Super Bowl LVII.
 When the GOAT announced his retirement, Tampa Bay's odds moved to +2500.
 When Brady decided to return, the odds moved to their current number of +800!